galaxyproject/training-material/topics/proteomics/tutorials/proteogenomics-dbcreation/tutorial.md

 # Change the chromosome names in the Ensembl GTF to match a UCSC genome reference

 UCSC prefaces chromosome names with chr while Ensembl does not.
+To perform this action, we use the Replace Text in a specific column - a [regular expression](https://docs.python.org/3/library/re.html) tool.

 > ### {% icon hands_on %} Hands-on: Replace Text in a specific column
 >  1. Change numbered chromosome names